Skip to main content

 18 mentions Positive Neutral Negative

-The game's story is enriched by a variety of missions that allow players to engage with factions and influence their diplomatic standing, though some users noted a lack of clear connection between mission completion and faction reputation.
+The game's story is enriched by a variety of missions that allow players to engage with factions and influence their diplomatic standing, though some users noted a lack of clear indicators for mission progress.
 Players appreciate the depth of the universe and the potential for exploration, with well-thought-out events that enhance storytelling.
-However, there are calls for more diverse quests and clearer indicators of mission progress to improve the overall narrative experience.
+However, there are calls for more diverse quest types and clearer connections between missions and faction relationships.

 • “Events are well thought out, and provide good universe storytelling.
 I haven't seen all of them, but I hope there are more in future updates.”